Ian-Wyant/Ian-Wyant/README.md

 -Hi, I’m @Ian-Wyant.
 -I’m interested in Theoretical mathematics, and programming.
--I’m currently learning LaTeX, and Python.
+-I’m proficient in c#, Python, Latex, and maple.
 -I’m not looking to collaborate on anything right now.
 -How to reach me ...